jpalmer37/fluviewer/README.md

 conda activate FluViewer
 ```

-3. Install the latest version of FluViewer from the Python Packing Index (PyPI).
+3. Install the latest version of FluViewer from this repo.
 ```
-pip3 install FluViewer
+pip3 install .
 ```

-4. Download and unzip the default FluViewer DB (FluViewer_db.fa.gz) provided in this repository.
+4. Download and unzip the default FluViewer DB (FluViewer_db.fa.gz) provided in [the BCCDC-PHL/FluViewer-db](https://github.com/BCCDC-PHL/FluViewer-db) repository.
 Custom DBs can be created and used as well (instructions below).

 ## Usage
 ```